zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/vertex.md

 The `start_time` and `end_time` timestamp parameters are both optional and are to be specified in local time.
 They define the time window in which the pipeline runs will be triggered.
 If they are not specified, the pipeline will run indefinitely.

-The `cron_expression` parameter [supports timezones](https://cloud.google.com/vertex-ai/docs/reference/rest/v1beta1/projects.locations.schedules) for example the expression `TZ=Europe/Paris 0 10 * * *` will trigger runs at 10:00 in the Europe/Paris timezone.
+The `cron_expression` parameter [supports timezones](https://cloud.google.com/vertex-ai/docs/reference/rest/v1beta1/projects.locations.schedules).
+For example, the expression `TZ=Europe/Paris 0 10 * * *` will trigger runs at 10:00 in the Europe/Paris timezone.

 **How to delete a scheduled pipeline**